To use Yandex personal services (Mail, Disk, and others), you must log in by:

 If you entered your username and password on a given service, you only need to enter your password again if you haven't used Yandex services for three months.
-This is convenient if you're using your personal or home computer, but can be dangerous if you logged into a public computer (for example, in an internet-cafe).
+This is convenient if you're using your personal or home computer, but can be dangerous if you're logged in to a public computer (for example, at an internet-cafe).

-The Public computer box lets you log in for a few hours only or until the browser is closed.
-Even if you forget to log out of your account, the public browser will not recognize that you ever logged in after a certain amount of time has elapsed.
+The Don't remember me box lets you log in for a few hours only or until the browser is closed.
+Even if you forget to log out of your account, the browser will not recognize that you ever logged in after a certain amount of time has passed.

-To further protect yourself it's better to log out of your account: click on your portrait in the upper right corner and select Log out in the menu that appears.
+As an additional security measure, it's best to log out of your account.
+Just click on your portrait in the upper right corner and select Log out in the menu that appears.
 Several services have a Log out button in the upper right corner for this reason.

 If you logged in on another computer and forgot to log out, go to the Log out of all computers link on the personal information page.

 No matter how good your password is, someone can still look over your shoulder or steal it (such as with a virus).
-To protect yourself from this, you can allow one-time passwords.
+To protect your account, you can choose to only use one-time passwords.

-You can learn more on how to use one-time passwords and two-factor authentication in the Two-factor authentication section.
+Learn more about one-time passwords and two-factor authentication in the Two-factor authentication section.